eigenfoo/eigenfoo.github.io/content/blog/reddit-clusters.md

 acts extremely awkwardly or uncomfortably.
 And on `/r/CringeAnarchy` you can find memes about the _real_ cringe, which is, um, liberals and anyone else who advocates for an inclusionary, equitable ideology.
-Their morally grey jokes run the gamut of delicate topics: gender, race, sexuality, nationality…
+Their morally grey jokes run the gamut of delicate topics: gender, race, sexuality, nationality...

 In some respects, the clustering provided very little insight into this
 subreddit: each such delicate topic had one or two clusters, and there’s nothing